surniaulula/wpsso/readme.txt

 = 11.4.1-dev.3 =

 (2022/03/02) Removed dashicons from the submenu items.
-Added filters for menu and submenu titles.
+Added new filters for menus, limits, and tabs.

 = 11.4.0 =